linzhi2013/MitoZ/README.md

 ## Multi-Kmer mode
-when there missing PCGs after you run MitoZ in quick mode (`--run_mode 2`), you can try with the multi-Kmer mode (`--run_mode 3`).
+when there are missing PCGs after you run MitoZ in quick mode (`--run_mode 2`), you can try with the multi-Kmer mode (`--run_mode 3`).

 You should provide the quick mode assembly as input, including files:

-1. `work71.hmmout.fa`, or a file (e.g. `quickMode.fa`) which you convince containing the correct mitogenome sequences for you sample.
+1. `work71.hmmout.fa`, or a file (e.g. `quickMode.fa`) which you convince containing the correct mitogenome sequences for your sample.
 And manually create a file (e.g. `quick_mode_fa_genes.txt`) describing what PCG genes on each sequence, format:

         seqid1 PCG1 PCG2
         seqid2 PCG3

 2. `work71.hmmtblout.besthit.sim.filtered.fa`